 Enough fans have been able to separate the music from the man and thus has allowed people like Kanye and Trump to continue an unorthodox method of building popularity to be left unchecked.
 Albums like The College Dropout or Graduation never needed Kanye's public stunts for the public admiration.
 The music has always spoken for itself.
 But in recent years we have begun to see the musician formerly known as Kanye West, unfortunately, become the celebrity persona known as Kanye West.

-In 2017, is capitalizing on modern-day demands by audiences seeking promiscuous news stories filled with shock value content the fastest road to success?
+In 2017, we in the music industry need to ask ourselves if capitalizing on promiscuous news stories filled with shock value content the fastest road to success?
 In the age of memes, you bet your ass it is.
 And both West and Trump are kings of it, but at what cost?

 Everything from claiming Bill Cosby is innocent to asking billionaire Mark Zuckerberg for a $1 BILLION investment, Kanye has devoted a large portion of his time and energy over the past few years to distractions that take away from his music.
 Showing up to a concert late, skipping through tracks, ranting for an hour and then just leaving early is sadly something Kanye has done many times before.
 So when he repeated this behavior over the weekend, you can understand why so many people were quick to dismiss an exhausted, overworked musician as just pulling another one of his stunts.